thenewobjective/thenewobjective.github.io/_drafts/graphics-programming/simple-shapes.md

 }
 ```

-Finally, we'll wrap them up in a module `shapes` and move on to the next chapter:
+Finally, we'll wrap them up in a module `shapes` and move on:

 ```js
 class Shape {}